 |For Father’s Day number 5, I chose My Father Knows the Names of Things by Jane Yolen.
 The father in this book knows the name of lots of things and teaches them to his child.
 They talk about the names of birds, clouds, planets, insects, plants, dinosaurs, and more.
 Aiden loves asking his dad questions about all the things around us.
 This book is perfect for the two of them.
 Lily was barely two months old, but I made sure to add her handprint to the book as well.|

 |For his 6th Father’s Day, Patrick got 3 book as part of his gift.
 (You can see the rest of the camping themed gift in this sponsored post.)

 Just Me and My Dad by Mercer Mayer – It’s about a father-son camping trip.
 Little Critter tells the story and makes quite a few mistakes during the trip (a bear eats the fish he was cooking), but they still manage to have a great time.

 Camp Out!: The Ultimate Kids’ Guide by Lynn Brunelle – From tent pitching, building campfires, and knot tying to recipes, crafts, and nature exploration, this book is full of camping activities for kids.

 Moo! by David LaRochelle – Since the first two books were geared more for Aiden and his dad, I needed a book for 1 year old Lily.
 The board book version of Moo! was perfect.
 The entire book consists of one word: Moo.
 Follow the cow as she gets into a bit of trouble with the farmer’s car all the while speaking in moo.
 It’s such a fun read.

-Last year I also wrote a post about several new books that would make great Father’s Day gifts.
-I’m not as impressed with the new books out this year.
-The kids and I still haven’t found the right one.
+Two years ago, I wrote a post about several new books that would make great Father’s Day gifts.
+Be sure to check out that list for even more ideas.
+I’m still looking for new books out this year.
+The kids and I haven’t found the right one.
 What suggestions do you have for us?